-Your vagina is undoubtedly a very significant part of your being.
+Your vagina is undoubtedly a very significant and defining part of your being.
 Hence, it is essential to follow proper hygiene practices and keep it protected and healthy to prevent infections.

 If you notice an unusual smell emanating from down under, don’t ignore it.
 A weird-smelling vagina is almost always an indication of a vaginal infection.
 Vaginal infections, if left untreated, may lead to infertility.
 How can you prevent such infections?
 What could you possibly do to keep your vagina healthy?
 Read on to find out.

 Note: The term ‘vaginitis’ is used to describe the conditions that may cause inflammation or infection of your vagina.
 The term ‘vulvovaginitis’ is used to describe inflammation of both your vagina and vulva (the external part of your genitals).

 The common causes of vaginal infections are:

 - Bacterial infections – Overgrowth of certain bacteria that are already found in your vagina can trigger bacterial vaginosis.

 - Yeast infections – Infections caused by a fungus called Candida albicans.

 - Protozoan parasite – It may cause a vaginal infection called trichomoniasis.

 - Menopause – It can cause vaginal atrophy that may result in vaginal thinning and dryness.